 We drew from our existing collaboration with experts in the field of injury research (The George Institute for Global Health), non-government organisations with a focus on child injury prevention (Kidsafe NSW and the Sydney Children’s Hospitals Network) and the Aboriginal Community Controlled Health Sector.
-The project utilises social media to share safety messages, and develop e-learning experiences based on injury issues for children from birth to five years e.g. falls, burns, drowning, poisonings, and the promotion of home safety devices.
-Information will be delivered via online platforms including Facebook and the Kidsafe website; the initial target group for the project are social media participants who are parents or carers of Aboriginal children under five years and are active Facebook users.
+The project utilised social media to share safety messages, and develop e-learning experiences based on injury issues for children from birth to five years e.g. falls, burns, drowning, poisonings, and the promotion of home safety devices.
+Information was delivered via online platforms including Facebook and the Kidsafe website; the target group for the project were social media participants who are parents or carers of Aboriginal children under five years and are active Facebook users.

 A targeted literature review was carried out to explore how social media can be used to promote child safety messages to an Aboriginal audience.
 The review provided an up-to-date state of knowledge of how social media is used for injury prevention and how Aboriginal people use social media.
 It identified current gaps in the literature about how social media can most effectively be used for child injury prevention and safety promotion.